zivz/weatherapp_codelab/codelab.md

 status: Published
 feedback link: https://github.com/zivz/WeatherApp

-# Creating first iOS App
+# Creating your first iOS App

 ## First iOS App Overview
 Duration: 0:01:30

 In the following tutorial, we'll learn how to make an iOS app.

+**General**
-The app will have a single view UI, introducing the Current Weather in the user's Current Location.
+The app will show the user the current weather in its current location.

+**UI**
+The UI Will have a single view.
+The primary view will contain two subviews,
+* A view for the current weather
+* A table view for the next 10 days forecast.

+**API**
-The app will interact with Open Weather API, in order to fetch the current weather.
+The app will interact with Open Weather API, in order to fetch the current weather, and the forecast.

+**Location**
+The app will fetch the user's location, upon an `In-App Usage` permission

 **Notes:**
 * The tutorial will focus on Storyboards, Autolayout and UIStackView.